CartoDB/observatory-extension/doc/measures_functions.md

                  (SELECT meta FROM meta))
 ```

-Update a table with population densities
+Update a table with population densities:

 ```SQL
 WITH meta AS (